SLAC: Safe and Efficient Real-Robot Reinforcement Learning via Unsupervised Simulation Pre-Training: Appendix

 \subsection{Universal Safety Reward}

 In \methodname{}, we employ a universal safety reward for ensuring that the learned latent action space is safe.
-This reward is the same across all our environments, and is defined as follows:
+This reward is the same across all our environments since it generally encourages safe and robust robot behaviors, and is defined as follows: